kifumi/aqua-tutorials/INSTALL.md

 pip install -U qiskit-aqua
 ```

-### 4. Install Qiskit AQUA Chemistry
+### 4. Install Aqua Chemistry

-If you plan to run the Qiskit AQUA Chemistry notebooks or samples then this needs to
+If you plan to run the Aqua Chemistry notebooks or samples then this needs to
 be installed as well.
-This will automatically install Qiskit AQUA as a
+This will automatically install Aqua as a
 dependency, so in this case manually carrying out step 3 above is not necessary.

-The latest release version of Qiskit AQUA Chemistry should be the one installed.
+The latest release version of Aqua Chemistry should be the one installed.

 The latest release can be installed using